samuelkoovely/samuelkoovely.github.io/_pages/about.md

 I am a doctoral student in the group of <a href="https://alexbovet.github.io/">Prof. Dr. Alexandre Bovet</a>, at the Institute of Mathematics of the University of Zurich (see <a href="https://www.math.uzh.ch/index.php?id=people&key1=33328&L=1">here</a>).
 I am interested in topics at the intersection of probability theory and statistics; in particular Markov processes, graphical models, and causal inference.
-I study how this topics interact with each other and their applications to complex syestems and complex networks.
+I study how these topics interact with each other and their applications to complex systems and complex networks.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->